mesushan/keep_learning_keep_exploring/README.md

 4. Install all the packages -> `pip3 install -r requirements.txt`
 5. Run jupyterlab -> `jupyter lab`

+## In some of the case, having conda environment is better
+Assuming you have anaconda installed

+1. Create conda environment -> `conda create -n forecast python=3.8`
+2. Activate the conda env -> `source/conda activate forecast`
+3. Install all the packages -> `pip/pip3 install -r requirements.txt`
+4. Run jupyterlab -> `jupyter lab`

 #### Links to most useful tutorials or documentation
 [Microsoft's PowerToys for Windows 10](https://www.howtogeek.com/665780/all-microsofts-powertoys-for-windows-10-explained/)